According to Statista, mobile app revenue in 2021 reached $693 billion (compared to $581.9 in 2020), and is projected to continue to grow.

 In this article, we are going to share some findings and insights from the report.
 But first, let’s remember what App Store Optimization is about.

 What is ASO?
-ASO (App Store Optimization) is the activity intended to:
+ASO (App Store Optimization) – is a continuous and complex process of optimizing

 In general, mobile app optimization and optimized app listings help app publishers save marketing budgets as among all things ASO triggers free downloads.
 Every mobile app in the App Store has its own product page which contains the following elements for app optimization: